gabrielkatzeff/KatzeffCOGS/README.md

 We followed this course structure, https://github.com/crossley/cogs2020, I achieved 86/100 for this unit.

 ## COGS2030: Hearing and Brain
 A major component of this unit was learning MATLAB to perform digital signal processing.
+The final coding assessment for this unit is attatched, I achieved 87/100 for this unit and 99% in the coding component.